cstanislawski/IT_jobs_follower/README.md

 - BulldogJob,
 - SolidJobs

 #### How to use:

 Add label and url with filters to [offers/job_offers.yaml](offers/job_offers.yaml) and run the script periodically.

 #### TO DO:

-Functionalities planned to support:
+- Support job portals:

+  - SolidJobs
+  - BulldogJob
+- List days in order of newest -> oldest
 - List salary & sort by it in [job_offers.yaml](offers/job_offers.yaml)
-- [JJT-only] If offer is present for multiple cities, then link the main offer with cities listed below
+- [JJI-only] If offer is present for multiple cities, then link the main offer with cities listed below
 - Provide link to company's glassdoor / other sites
 - Show difference in offers between days (what offers added, what removed):

-what offers were added, what were removed,
+  - what offers were added, what were removed,

-differences in particular offer (increased salary, additional benefits etc)
+  - differences in particular offer (increased salary, additional benefits etc)

-- Generate HTML based on the info
+- Generate HTML summary based on the info
-- Support job portals:
+- Find duplicate offers (select best ones if they differ?)

+#### DONE:

-~~NoFluffJobs~~ - all done,
+NoFluffJobs - full support for all offers

-JustJoinIT - almost all done, todo: non-remote handling,

-BulldogJob,

-SolidJobs,
+JustJoinIT - full support for remote offers